Tallwave/auth-boilerplate/README.md

 ```js
 $ git clone git@github.com:<YourRepo>/auth-boilerplate.git
 ```
-3. Ensure you have node version >~ 8.
+3. Ensure you have node version greater than 8.
 Update if necessary

 4. Install the node modules with yarn (takes care of all dependencies as specified in the yarn.lock file -- see note below if you don't have yarn):
 ```
 yarn install
 ```
-5. rename the .env-keep to .env and add the environment variables:
+5. Rename the .env-keep to .env and add the environment variables:
  - AUTH_COOKIE_PASSWORD
  Set up an [oauth account](https://github.com/hapijs/bell/blob/master/API.md) and follow the instructions on how to get a cookie password
+To set up additional Google provider keys, see the [Auth0 docs](https://auth0.com/docs/connections/social/devkeys)
  - GOOGLE_CLIENT_ID
  - GOOGLE_CLIENT_SECRET